jongan69/ToffeeTracker/README.md

 # CoffeeTrak

-A iOS Watch App for Tracking Caffeine Consumption with multiple complications for a single complication family using descriptors.
+A iOS Watch App for Tracking Caffeine Consumption with multiple complications for a single complication family using descriptors and HealthKit Integration

 ## Overview